 A field in the asset recordset that stores a value, which has its source in a library.

 Software that connects data from Cartegraph and geodatabases.
 This software maintains the live connection between data sources and eliminates redundant data entry.

-A coordinate value of a horizontal distance along a feature.
+A coordinate value of a horizontal distance on a feature.
 Linear features, like streets. can be m-aware, allowing for spatial analysis in GIS and the ability to locate events along a linear feature when only a distance along a segment value is known.

 The process of reconciling differences between Cartegraph and geodatabase data.
 This process may require manual changes to data and/or data structures so that the data can be connected.

-ObjectID also OID (Esri)
+objectID also OID (Esri)

 The system-generated unique identifier of a feature.
 This field may not be associated with any Cartegraph fields.

 A parent recordset contains information about a particular asset.
 Parent recordsets may contain child recordsets such as inspections, attachments or history.
 Only parent recordsets can be associated with geodata.

 Records contain one or more fields related to an asset or item.
 A record is related to an ArcGIS feature.